openstream-fm/openstream/README.md

 Currently Openstream is meant to run in Linux systems but it's written in a portable language and can be ported to another Operative Systems with ease.

 ## Open Source
-Openstream is licensed under the European Union Public License, version 1.2
+Openstream is licensed under the GNU General Public License v3.0

 ## Contact
 You can reach us at opensource@openstream.fm if in need for help or advice.